From Risk Sets to Martingales: A Counting-Process Framework for Event-History Learning: Appendix: The Mathematical Toolkit

 \subsubsection{The Doob-Meyer Theorem and Stochastic Integration}

-\begin{theorem}[Doob-Meyer for counting processes] \begin{enumerate} \item Each component of $\mathbf{N}$ can be uniquely decomposed as $M_h=N_h-\Lambda_h$ where $\Lambda_h$ is predictable and non-decreasing (called the compensator of $N_h$) and $M_h$ is a mean $0$ local martingale. \item Further, the compensator (predictable covariation) and the quadratic covariation of $M_hM_{h'}$ are where $\delta_{hh'}$ is the Kronecker delta function. \end{enumerate} \end{theorem}
+\begin{theorem}[Doob-Meyer for counting processes] \begin{enumerate} \item Each component of $\mathbf{N}$ can be uniquely decomposed as $M_h=N_h-\Lambda_h$ where $\Lambda_h$ is predictable and non-decreasing (called the compensator of $N_h$) and $M_h$ is a mean $0$ local martingale. \item Further, the compensator (predictable covariation) and the quadratic covariation of $M_h$ and $M_{h'}$ are where $\delta_{hh'}$ is the Kronecker delta function. \end{enumerate} \end{theorem} \begin{proof} For each locally integrable counting process $N_h$, the process is an increasing submartingale.
+The Doob-Meyer decomposition for submartingales gives

+where $\Lambda_h$ is predictable, increasing, and starts from zero, and $M_h$ is a local martingale.
+The decomposition is unique: if $N_h=M_h+\Lambda_h=M_h'+\Lambda_h'$, then $M_h-M_h'=\Lambda_h'-\Lambda_h$ is both a predictable finite-variation process and a local martingale.
+After localization its total variation has expectation zero, so it is indistinguishable from a constant; because both compensators start from zero, the constant is zero.